logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-applications/ios-automation/setting-up-the-ios-test-environment/setting-up-ios-automation/re-signing-and-installing-testarchitect-agent/_index.md

 ---
-title: "Re-signing and installing TestArchitect Agent"
+title: "Re-signing and installing TestArchitect Agent on iOS"
 linktitle: "Re-signing and installing TestArchitect Agent on iOS"
 description: "TestArchitect Agent is an essential component in allowing TestArchitect to communicate with iOS devices during automated testing."
 weight: 2